spkvfx/creative_coding-work/README.md

 I also tried to install Eclipse, but I accidentally installed it to root, and once I got that resolved I installed the wrong version.
 So I'll be using this.

-I would be nice to use the same IDE for my senior project, my personal projects and this class, and I am sure I could do it all in PyCharm, but this works fine also.
+It would be nice to use the same IDE for my senior project, my personal projects and this class, and I am sure I could do it all in PyCharm, but this works fine also.

 I already had a github account, so I just added this repository.